InnoDB supports data-at-rest encryption for

 activities access tablespace data.
 (See

-begin, the master key rotation operation resumes.
-Due to the
+the master key rotation operation resumes.
+Due to the server

-server failure, some tablespace keys may already be encrypted
+failure, some tablespace keys may already be encrypted using the

-reads the encryption data from each tablespace header, and if
+encryption data from each tablespace header, and if the data

-the data indicates that the tablespace key is encrypted using
+indicates that the tablespace key is encrypted using the old

-retrieves the old key from the keyring and uses it to decrypt
+key from the keyring and uses it to decrypt the tablespace key.

-the tablespace key using the new master encryption key and saves
+using the new master encryption key and saves the re-encrypted

 When an encrypted tablespace is exported,